Skip to main content

 Birth Time Rectification: How It Works and When You Need It

-If you do not know your exact birth time, most of your chart remains uncertain.
-The Ascendant, house cusps, and Moon degree all depend on it.
-Rectification is the process of working backward from your life events to determine which birth time best explains your history.
-It is one of the oldest techniques in astrology, and modern computation makes it faster and more accessible than ever.
+If you do not know your exact birth time, the Ascendant, house cusps, and Moon degree all become less certain.
+Rectification is the process of working backward from your life events to estimate which birth time best explains your history.
+Treat the result as a working hypothesis, not as a recovered birth record.

 Quick Facts